Orion unified compute plane — GPU orchestration, VM management, and air-gapped deployment in one system

 Cloud-first platforms (OpenShift, Spectro)

-Air-gapped deployments are technically possible but require significant setup and ongoing maintenance — the architecture is cloud-first.
-Full functionality in truly disconnected environments involves considerable lift and shift that most teams underestimate.
+Air-gapped deployments are technically possible but require significant setup and ongoing maintenance.
+The architecture is cloud-first.
+Full YAML expertise required to configure networking, storage, and security policies.

 Hyperscalers (AWS Outposts, Azure Arc)

 Tools like Azure Arc and AWS Outposts make it easier to stay, not easier to leave.
-They bring the cloud to your data center — you still need connectivity, still pay egress, still need an AWS or Azure account as the management backbone.
-That's not on-premises, it's cloud with hardware.
+They bring the cloud to your data center.
+You still need connectivity, still pay egress, still need an AWS or Azure account as the management backbone.

 The clock